 Total score: 13.50

-This category is comprised of small pet birds like canaries, budgies, and finches.
-These small birds score much higher than their larger counterparts for several reasons.
-They live more manageable lifespans, are prone to fewer health problems, need less space and attention, and are generally much cheaper and easier to care for.
+This category is comprised of small birds like canaries, budgies, and finches.
+They score much higher than their larger counterparts for several reasons: They live manageable lifespans, are prone to fewer health problems, need less space and attention, and are generally much cheaper and easier to care for.
 The trade-off is that they’re not as bright, and thus not as attached to their humans.

-Their cage needs to be cleaned, but doing so is a snap compared to animals that burrow down into shavings.
-They’re also not picky about liners—newspaper will do.
-They do fling seeds around, but the amount of mess they create takes five minutes or less to clean per day.
-Their food is cheap and their cages and toys are very affordable.
+Their cages need to be cleaned, but doing so is a snap compared to animals that burrow into shavings.
+They do fling seeds around, but the mess they create takes five minutes or less to clean per day.
+Their food is cheap and their cages and toys affordable.
 Most owners do not bother with veterinary care unless a specific issue comes up.
 In return for a small amount of care, they’re beautiful to look at and fill your home with glorious music.

 #11 Gerbils (TIED)